Gain practice and earn co-curricular credentials at the same time!

 - When you volunteer for a community partner, record your hours on the Community Service Hour Log and submit your log (step-by-step instructions in the Community Service Packet).
 Any hour you submit will appear on your official co-curricular transcript, which increases your marketability to prospective employers

-The following community partners have an ongoing, unmet need of interpreters:
+The following community partners have an ongoing, unmet need for interpreters:

 - the International Rescue Committee (all languages)